-Subject to requirements set forth by the professor in a given course, a student may for serious reasons obtain an extension within the same semester on a written assignment.
-Normally, however, no extensions are allowed from semester to semester, and, consequently, with the exception of serious health problems or a family emergency, no "incompletes" are given; a student must finish the requirements of any course in which he is enrolled by the end of the academic year.
+Subject to requirements set forth by the professor in a given course, a student may for serious reasons obtain an extension within the same term on a written assignment.
+Normally, however, no extensions are allowed from term to term, and, consequently, with the exception of serious health problems or a family emergency, no "incompletes" are given; a student must finish the requirements of any course in which he is enrolled by the end of the academic year.